tbvdm/sigtop/README.md

 Building
 --------

-sigtop should build on most Unix systems.
+sigtop should build on most modern Unix-like systems.
 This section contains generic build instructions.
 See the sections below for build instructions for specific systems.

 First install all required packages (see the "Dependencies" section above).
 For example, on Debian or Ubuntu, run the following command: